SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 your humble Weekend Editor was first starting out in pharma research, a more senior scientist explained to me that the first thing the FDA does is throw out your conclusion, the second is they reanalyze your data, and the third thing is they compare their conclusions with yours.
-If there's a match, then you get a committe hearing; if not, you get a frown at various levels of intensity, depending on how bad the screw-up is and how fast you correct or withdraw the application.
+If there's a match, then you get a committee hearing; if not, you get a frown at various levels of intensity, depending on how bad the screw-up is and how fast you correct or withdraw the application.